keymetrics/doc-pm2/en/plus/guide/installation.md

 or, if you don't have access to the CLI, add the `PM2_PUBLIC_KEY` and `PM2_SECRET_KEY` environment variables with your public and private keys.

-?> The secret and public keys can be found at the top right of your dashboard
+ The secret and public keys can be found at the top right of your dashboard {: .tip}

 ### If you are behind a company proxy/firewall